FAQ’s – Woodworm & Wet Rot

 Over time they become progressively wetter and slowly soften and decay, to the point of floor collapse.
 Joinery timbers that are in contact with damp masonry can also be affected and both are considerably aggravated, if the sub-floor ventilation is inadequate or the local water table is high, as this will cause humidity under the floors.
 Not to be confused with Dry Rot, which is far more serious and invasive, wet rot still needs to be dealt with, before the risk of Dry Rot occurs.

-How to deal with wet rot?
+How do you deal with wet rot?

 The oversite is cleared of excess rubble and the sub-floor ventilation will be checked and improved as necessary.
 The remaining sound timbers are then cleaned and treated with a fungicidal/insecticidal preservative, prior to replacing new pre-treated timber, where the old had been removed.
 Affected joinery timbers are replaced with new, to match existing as closely as possible.